This apple and rhubarb cake is light, delicious and contains both fruit and vegetables. Win!

-- 3 tablespoon extra virgin olive oil + extra for greasing your cake tin
+- 3 tablespoons extra virgin olive oil + extra for greasing your cake tin

-- 1/2 cup of sugar + 1 tablespoon extra for sprinkling
+- ½ cup sugar + 1 tablespoon extra for sprinkling

 - 3 eggs